DeckerSU/yiimp-stratum-equihash/README.md

     - `git pull`
     - rebuild and restart `stratum`

-    `msvc` branch already contains some fixes and can be build unders Windows (with MSVC) and under Linux (with gcc).
+    `msvc` branch already contains some fixes and can be build under Windows (with MSVC) and under Linux (with gcc).
 So, if you have crash with gcc-8, just try `msvc` branch instead of `master`.
 This is temporary solution till all needed fixes will be merged in `master` branch.

 ### Other